Life insurance is a fundamental part of one’s financial safety net. But having life insurance and having enough of it are two different issues.

 “Once you have financial liabilities, like loans, and are starting a family, think long-term about your insurance.”
 McGowan said.
 “When you get engaged or are even thinking about marriage, lay the groundwork for solid financial protection.”

 Premiums increase as people age — that’s the obvious risk of waiting to purchase life insurance.
 There’s a more significant risk — being denied coverage outright.
 Many health issues can put people into a high-risk pool, including diabetes, heart disease, elevated liver function, or cancer.
+(Related: What premium plan will work for you?)

 For example, Rita Cheng, chief executive officer of Blue Ocean Global Wealth in Gaithersburg, Maryland, shared the story of a client during an interview.